Minimising Cognitive Load To Improve Conversions

 - Simultaneously manage multiple ideas in our memory that need separate actions or have to be combined using a rule.
 Only our slow mind can deal with rules, compare items on several levels and deliberately choose between multiple options.

 - Processing statistical information.
 JC Penney discovered to its cost that people don’t like to calculate how much they may be saving.
 Mental maths uses lots of cognitive energy and humans are generally lazy when it comes to maths.
+We generally try to minimise cognitive load as it uses a lots of energy.

 - Instruct our memory to override habitual responses.
 When driving it is difficult to stop yourself putting your foot on the brake when you skid on ice or oil.